thoriumrobot/GenDATA/GenDATA outline.md

 The Signature String Checker ensures that string representations of Java types match the exact formats expected by certain Java methods and internal JVM structures.
 Java defines multiple string formats for describing types—such as fully qualified names, binary names, internal names, and field descriptors—and mixing them up can cause run-time errors or unexpected behavior.
 For instance, \`Class.forName(String)\` requires a slightly different string format than \`MethodDescriptor\` or field-descriptor formats.
 Since this checker tracks multiple mutually-exclusive string format, it is the hardest to reason about.

 By annotating method parameters with the appropriate signature annotation (e.g., **@FullyQualifiedName**, **@BinaryName**, **@FieldDescriptor**), the checker guarantees that the code passes the correct format.
 This reduces errors where a programmer might pass a dotted name (\`mypkg.MyClass\`) instead of a slashed name (\`mypkg/MyClass\`), or vice versa.
 Whenever a method like \`Class.forName\` or \`Class.getName\` demands a specific representation, the checker flags any mismatch, thereby preventing subtle mistakes.

+**Internal String Feature Extraction**: GenDATA implements a comprehensive 30-feature extraction system for the Signature String Checker that analyzes Java source code to distinguish between the three annotation types.
+The system extracts features from actual string values in source code (when available) and analyzes format patterns, structural characteristics, usage context, and CFG relationships.
+Features include format detection (dotted vs slashed vs descriptor), package depth, class name patterns, character-level patterns, and context indicators (Class.forName usage, reflection APIs, etc.).
+This enables ML models to accurately predict which annotation type (@FullyQualifiedName, @BinaryName, or @FieldDescriptor) should be placed at each location.

 ### **2.3 Slicing**